thofisch/doc-12factor/docs/index.md

 As many of these factors feed into each other, following one factor makes it easier to follow another, and so on.

-Don't think about these guidelines as an all-or-nothing approach, but rather learn where and when to compromise when planning and implementing {==cloud-native/kubernetes/"cloud-friendly"==} applications. {>>should we allow for thought?<<}
+Don't think about these guidelines as an all-or-nothing approach, but rather learn where and when to compromise when planning and implementing cloud-native applications. {>>should we allow for thought?<<}

 When you’re building a new application, force a decision as to why you should not build your application in a cloud-native way.

-## {==Cloud-Native vs Kubernetes vs "Cloud-Friendly"==}

-> At KubeCon, however, it’s clear this definition is shifting.
-The takeaway: ‘cloud native’ is more than ‘cloud only.’
-It means bringing cloud-centric best practices to software and IT generally, whether that be in the cloud or on premises.